Jakeayc/SML5202-2021-Final/page2.md

 <h1>You have just landed in Argentina</h1>

-  <p>Here is some useful words you can ask or look for to navigate around the airport</p>
+  <p>Here are some useful words you can ask or look for to navigate around the airport</p>

   <title>Sort a HTML Table Alphabetically</title>
 <style>